 This is different from volunteering as it is commonly understood.
 Shared ground is not entered through the desire to contribute to others, but through a willingness to be present and receive what the place offers.
 As presence deepens, contribution begins to emerge naturally, shaped by relationship rather than urgency.

-The soil makes its needs known in time, and people find themselves drawn toward what feels aligned in that moment.
+Over time the soil makes its needs known, and people often find themselves drawn toward what feels aligned in that moment.
 This order matters.
 When time in the garden begins with attention and receiving, care for others grows from a grounded place and carries steadiness rather than restlessness.

 Life on shared ground takes many forms.
-Some tend beds, some harvest, some clear space, and some remain nearby in conversation and quiet presence.
+Some tend beds.
+Some harvest.
+Some clear space.
+Others remain nearby in conversation or quiet presence.
 Each way of being belongs.
 Together, these small acts shape the daily life of the garden and allow what is needed to be met in its proper time.

-Time spent on shared ground often brings clarity.
-For some, it becomes clear that this place is part of their current assignment and they choose to walk more deeply with the garden for a season.
-For others, it becomes clear that the garden has offered what was needed and that their path continues elsewhere.
+Time spent here often brings clarity.
+For some, it becomes clear that the garden is part of their path for a season, and they choose to walk more deeply with the work.
+For others, it becomes clear that the garden has offered what was needed and their path continues elsewhere.
 Both movements are received with gratitude.
-We trust God to guide what unfolds through shared presence, whether that leads toward staying or releasing.

-The garden remains open, ready to receive those who feel drawn to step onto this shared ground, to be present, and to allow contribution to grow only after presence has taken root.
+The garden remains open to those who feel drawn to step onto this shared ground, to be present, and to allow contribution to grow naturally over time.

 Take your time.
 There are no right answers here.